Looking for your new favorite versatile sauce? Skip the usuals and go for this sweet and savory blueberry sauce!

 Balsamic Thyme Blueberry Sauce is perfect for adding that special “something” to your beef, pork or chicken.
 With fresh blueberries, thyme, shallot, and balsamic flavors entertaining, this is lively and sure to be a fast favorite.

-What is Balsamic Thyme Blueberry Sauce?
+What is a Savory Blueberry Sauce?

 Blueberries are the definition of sweet and tart.
 Since they teeter toe that line, you can easily go both ways allowing you to transform them into savory or sweet dishes and even some that are spicy.

-Why You’ll Love Balsamic Blueberry Thyme Sauce
+Why You’ll Love a Blueberry Reduction

 As a whole, sauces can liven up any dish and this one is absolutely no exception.